MasterMindsinscience/Intro/README.md

 This is an intro to the Channel MasterMinds in Science by Yaashvi , Sreeya and Renita , We are friends and we study in the same class .

-In this channel we will past nice videos on Science that will teach you Science in a way you would have never seen.
+In this channel we will post nice videos on Science that will teach you Science in a way you would have never seen.

+Dont forgrt to check on youtube for the MasterMinds in Science after the dat 4/12/2020

 Our First video was released on 23/11/2020